SeeYouThursday/SVG-Logo-Maker/README.md

 - [License](#license)
 - [Questions](#questions)

-## Installation
+## Installation Requirements

 Install Inquirer v8.2.4 and Jest by running npm i after cloning the repo to your local IDE.

 ## Usage

 The user will open the main folder in the terminal.
 Then, enter "node index" into the terminal.
 Answer the questions accurately, while remembering to only use up to three characters for your logo text.
 The fill and text colors use color keywords.
-After answering the prompts, check the dist folder for your newly generated logo.SVG.undefined
+After answering the prompts, check the dist folder for your newly generated "logo.SVG" file.

 [Walkthrough Video](undefined)

 ## Contributing